 WEF-Nexus Summer School at the ITT

 The Institute for Technology and Resources Management in the Tropics and Subtropics (ITT), in cooperation with CNRD partners, is hosting a four-week summer school for DAAD scholarship holders under the programme “Weiterbildungsprogramm für Stipendiaten des Sur-Place-/Drittlandprogramms” from 26 August to 20 September 2019 at the TH Köln, (University of Applied Sciences) in Cologne, Germany.
 The title of the programme is “From Data to Decision: Assessment of the Water-Energy-Food (WEF) Nexus”.
 In the scope of the internationally recognized Nexus debate, the program aims to improve the science-based decision-making capacities of young international academics (Master’s and PhD) towards a sustainable and integrated management of natural resources in the context of the WEF Security-Nexus.
 The course will be structured in three different steps towards an integrated understanding and management of the WEF Security Nexus: (i) understanding systems, (ii) quantification and modeling, and (iii) Nexus-related decision-making and understanding.
-Figure 1 illustrates the integrated approach of the WEF Security Nexus summer school concept.

 The Data to Decision summer school will facilitate capacity building for future researchers and professionals in the cross-sectoral field of sustainable resources management, with a focus on quantification and modeling of the interconnections between water, energy, and food sectors, and on enhancing the ability to create information that is valuable to decision-makers.
 Furthermore, the program supports international connectivity by fostering the active exchange between junior and senior researchers taking into account experts from the CNRD network.